beyarkay/masters-thesis/src/02_background.md

 NOTE: I didn't scale the data...
 It's recommended to scale the data

 Different class weights were attempted

+Need to give some historical background for SVMs
 -->

 Support Vector Machines (SVMs) are a form of supervised learning that can be